Granville

 Granville has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects that could impact the area.
-Notable ones include Energy Storage Industries' Battery Manufacturing Facility, Mary Harbour Development, Homes for Queenslanders - Maryborough Social Housing, and Hyundai Rotem Steel Roll Forming Facility.
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 11 projects that are expected to impact the area.
+Notable projects include the Energy Storage Industries (ESI) Battery Manufacturing Facility, Mary Harbour Development, Homes for Queenslanders - Maryborough Social Housing, and Hyundai Rotem Steel Roll Forming Facility.
+The following list details those projects likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.